 - How many employees will you have?

-Now that you know what must be achieved, you can think about how you will measure it.
+Now that you know what must be achieved, you can think about how to measure it.
 And with that, you begin to create objectives.
 Many business objectives are annual, and rightly so.
 Those annual objectives drive your monthly activities, which propel your weekly tasks and your daily activities.

 And we don’t just set the numbers and forget about them.
 At least monthly, you will need to check your progress against these numbers.
 At peak form, you are looking at actual versus plan versus the prior year.
 And hold yourself accountable for that performance.